This Article Is About Mortgage For College Graduates Lending Guidelines

 Barriers In Qualifying For Mortgage For College Graduates

 After September 14, 2015, all student loan payments will be counted towards the calculation of borrowers.
 This is even though the student loan is in deferment.
-If the student loan payment is zero due to the fact that the student loan is in deferment, the mortgage lender needs to establish a payment for the amount of monthly student loan debt.
-If the borrower does not know what his or her student mortgage loan payment will be after it is out of deferment, then the mortgage loan underwriter will take 1% of the student mortgage loan balance and use that figure as their monthly debt payment in calculating their monthly student loan payments.
-However, if the borrower can get a monthly payment of their student loan payment after the deferment period by the student loan provider, than that figure will be used in the calculations of the student loan payment.
+If the student loan payment is zero due to the fact that the student loan is in deferment, the mortgage lender needs to establish payment for the amount of monthly student loan debt.
+If the borrower does not know what his or her student mortgage loan payment will be after it is out of deferment, then the mortgage loan underwriter will take 0.50% of the student mortgage loan balance and use that figure as their monthly debt payment in calculating their monthly student loan payments.
+However, if the borrower can get a monthly payment of their student loan payment after the deferment period by the student loan provider then that figure will be used in the calculations of the student loan payment.
 It needs to be in writing by the student loan provider.
-As mentioned earlier, Income Based Repayment (IBR) is allowed on conventional loans.
-Home buyers with larger outstanding student loan balance should try to qualify on conventional loans.
+As mentioned earlier, Income-Based Repayment (IBR) is allowed on FHA and conventional loans.
+Homebuyers with larger outstanding student loan balances should try to qualify with an income-based repayment.